tekboart/project-template-ai/outputs/README.md

-# Add the outputs for the model here
+# Store the outputs of the project here, during or after running the code.